 Quantities and schedule: State the initial order quantity, estimated annual volume, and target delivery date.
 Manufacturers price very differently for 500 units versus 50,000.

 Quality requirements: Specify inspection criteria, testing requirements, and whether you need first-article inspection reports.
-If the project requires ISO 9001 certification, state that upfront.
+If the project requires ISO 9001 certification, state that upfront rather than adding it as a condition after quotes arrive.

 Commercial terms: Include payment terms, shipping responsibility (FOB origin vs. destination), and any tooling ownership requirements.